Hospital Emergency Codes:

 5. Ensure proper electrical wiring: Electrical wiring should be installed and maintained by qualified professionals to prevent electrical fires.

-6. Maintain clear exit routes: All exit routes should be clearly marked and kept clear of clutter to ensure that people can safely evacuate the building in the event of a fire.
+6. Maintain clear exit routes: All exit routes should be clearly marked and kept clear of clutter to ensure that people safely evacuate the building in the event of a fire.

 7. Conduct regular fire drills: Regular fire drills should be conducted to ensure that hospital staff knows how to respond quickly and effectively in the event of a fire emergency.